In the last episode Sarah, Nippy, Mark and Bonnie were now out of Nxivm/ESP.

 All choked up, Allison says she is used to that self-condemnation.
 At this point, she isn’t even talking about joy and art anymore.
 Probably as an actress, she is used to feeling very emotionally dependent on things beyond her control.
 It goes with the profession pretty much.
 I bet Keith intuitively knew how to push those buttons.
 If it wasn’t this angle he probably could have come up with dozens of others.
 Allison was fish in a barrel.

 She asks him, “Will you give me an EM?”
 Keith tells her he’s not usually the one to do that.
-They have an exchange that is sort of gross where Allison is kind of flirting with him a little bit and Keith pretends to blush.
+They have an exchange that is sort of gross where Allison flirts with him using a sexual innuendo and Keith pretends to blush.
 It’s too stupid to recap.

 We cut to Jane telling us that Allison is the one who introduced her to Keith.
 She encouraged Jane to find the opportunity to sit and talk with him.
 We hear a very short recorded conversation between them where they seem to hit it off.
 We see footage and hear recordings of Keith’s blathering about this or that.
 Overcoming fear, building character… I can’t really follow it, because it’s bits and pieces taken out of context.
 Jane tells us that she admired him and wanted to be his friend.